jnicklas/expgen/README.md

 between characters.

-When given a negative character class, Expgen takes the entire ASCII character set (sans control characters) and remove from it any characters excluded by the character class.
+When given a negative character class, Expgen takes the entire ASCII character set (sans control characters) and removes from it any characters excluded by the character class.
 In other words, if the character class excludes the *entire* ASCII character set, Expgen will be unable to fill this space.